PapakMate/PapakMate/README.md

-Passionate about programming and economics, I want to merge these interests through personal projects.

-I enjoy exploring
-how coding principles combine with economic theories and apply this to practical applications.
+Analytical and results-oriented Data Science student with a passion for applying programming and machine learning to complex economic and financial challenges.
+Experienced in developing predictive models and quantitative solutions for risk management and portfolio optimization.